 There's this weird tension in our industry between efficiency and experience.

-Space utilization is the engine behind a data-driven workplace that delivers on both experience and efficiency.
+Workplace utilization is the engine behind a data-driven workplace that delivers on both experience and efficiency.

-Defining space utilization for this article
+Defining workplace utilization for this article

 - Validates needs — Employees are always asking for things, but knowing how they use your space tells facilities managers what they actually need.

-Making smarter space management decisions with space utilization data
+Making smarter space management decisions

 Even with this added space, the team said it needed more space.
 Our customer used Density's occupancy data to get an accurate, unbiased view of the issue and learn how they could solve it.

 They noticed some spaces being primarily used as intended.
-The graphic below shows how one meeting room was used by 8+ people the majority of time:
+The graphic below shows how one meeting room was used by 8+ people the majority of the time:

 Our customer's existing workspace floor plan wasn't working for them.